martinandert/counterpart/README.md

 {
   damals: {
     about_x_hours_ago: {
-      one:   "about one hour ago",
+      one:   'about one hour ago',
-      other: "about %(count)s hours ago"
+      other: 'about %(count)s hours ago'
     }
     /* ... */
   }